BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 For example, in World War II, chess players joined the allied forces to decrypt military messages from Nazi Germany.
 Humans can solve tasks of similar difficulty which is a very different capability compared to what AI currently does.

-*Elizabeth Spelke* describes in her articles that even 3-month-olds appear puzzeled when someone grabs something in an inefficient way.
+*[Prof. Elizabeth Spelke](https://www.harvardlds.org/our-labs/spelke-labspelke-lab-members/elizabeth-spelke/)* describes in her articles that even 3-month-olds appear puzzeled when someone grabs something in an inefficient way.
+In {% cite liu:2017 %} she and [Shari Liu](https://cbmm.mit.edu/about/people/liu) argue that infants' expects others to minimize the cost of their action, e.g., using the shortest path to a location.
 Humans seem to be born with an innate ability to quickly learn certain things, such as what a smile means or what happens if you move some object.
+We also develop social behaviors early on without being exposed to a massive amount of experiencing it.
+In their article *Foundations of cooperation in young children* {% cite olson:2008 %}, Kristina R. Olson and *Elizabeth Spelke* found evidence that 3.5-year-old children share resources with people who have shared with them (reciprocity), and with people who have shared with others (inidirect reciprocity).
 Even the most sophisticated artificial intelligence of our age can not grasp such concepts.
 A self-driving car can not predict from *common sense* what will happen if a tree falls down on the street; it can not translate knowledge to an unexperienced situation.

-*Josh Tenenbaum*, a professor in MIT's Center for Brains, Minds & Machines thinks that AI programs will need a basic understanding of physics and psychology in order to acquire and use knowledge as efficiently as a baby.
+*[Joshua Tenenbaum](https://mitibmwatsonailab.mit.edu/people/joshua-tenenbaum/)*, a professor in MIT's Center for Brains, Minds & Machines thinks that AI programs will need a basic understanding of physics and psychology in order to acquire and use knowledge as efficiently as a baby.

 >At some point you know, if you're intelligent; you realize maybe there's something else out there -- Josh Tenenbaum